Characterising 4-tangles through a connectivity property: Introduction

 We unequivocally stress that \cref{greedyTangleProperties} is much weaker than the tri-separation decomposition from~\cite{Canonical3arXiv}.
 The decompositions of \cref{greedyTangleProperties} can be obtained as refinements of the tri-separation decomposition with some effort, but it is not possible to obtain the tri-separation decomposition from \cref{greedyTangleProperties}.
 This is because the tri-separation decomposition is \emph{canonical}, meaning that it is invariant under graph-automorphisms, and because it admits an \emph{explicit} description that uniquely determines it for every graph.
 The tri-separation decomposition has applications for which \cref{greedyTangleProperties} is not suited because the decompositions provided by \cref{greedyTangleProperties} are neither canonical nor explicit.
 These applications include Connectivity Augmentation, Cayley graphs or Parallel Computing.

 We introduce \cref{greedyTangleProperties} as a handy tool for those situations where canonicity or an explicit description are not crucial.
 Of course, we could also use~\cite{grohe2016quasi} instead of \cref{greedyTangleProperties}, but we like the alternative construction we have for \cite{grohe2016quasi} and think it is worth sharing.
+We would also like to mention that an extension to 4-connectivity of the tri-separation decomposition~\cite{Canonical3arXiv} has recently been found~\cite{Tutte4con}.

+For matroids, a version of \cref{main} has been proved in parallel and independently from our project, by Brettell, Jowett, Oxley, Semple and Whittle~\cite{4connectedMatroids}.
+They use weak 4-connectivity, which is not as strong as internal 4-connectivity but optimal in the setting of matroids.
+There are differences in our approaches and the results do not imply each other in an obvious way.

 This paper is organised as follows. \cref{sec:TnT} investigates two substructures in graphs that induce 4-tangles.
 In~\cref{sec:GreedyDecomp}, we prove the decomposition result \cref{greedyTangleProperties}.
 This is used at the end of the section to deduce \cref{main}.
 In \cref{sec:Universality}, we show that the relevant torsos of the tree-decompositions provided by \cref{greedyTangleProperties} are unique up to isomorphism.
-In \cref{sec:Kuratowski}, we provide an automatic proof of Kuratowski's theorem.
+In \cref{sec:Kuratowski}, we provide a proof of Kuratowski's theorem that uses internal 4-connectedness.